naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 This will generate a basic Micronaut app with Maven support.
 Import this app in your favorite IDE.

-> **INFO** Micronaut CLI will set the Java version in `pom.xml` with the one available on the PATH environment variable.
+> **Info** Micronaut CLI will set the Java version in `pom.xml` with the one available on the PATH environment variable.

 Create a class for greeting message.